Key Takeaways

 Liquidity and Penalties

-Given their longer terms, annuities are generally less liquid than CDs.
-Moreover, the contractual penalties for withdrawing money prematurely from annuities are usually much greater than those for CDs.
+Given their longer terms, multi-year guaranteed annuities are generally less liquid than CDs.
+Moreover, the contractual penalties for withdrawing money prematurely from multi-year guaranteed annuities are usually much greater than those for CDs.

-Withdrawing funds from an annuity during its accumulation phase typically results in a penalty of 10% of the value of your investment.
+Withdrawing funds from a MYGA during its accumulation phase typically results in a penalty of 10% of the value of your investment.
 Additionally, if the withdrawal is made by an annuitant under the age of 59½, the IRS will impose an additional 10% penalty.

 Conversely, if you redeem a CD prior to maturity, the penalty usually amounts to the loss of a few months of interest, but no forfeiture of the principal.